Withdrawal and leave of absence

-You must complete an Application for Leave of Absence available from Student Administration Office or Faculty Office at your campus.
-This form must first be signed by LTI and then needs to be lodged at your Student Administration Office or Faculty Office for approval.
+You must complete an Application for Leave of Absence available from Student Administration Office or College Office at your campus.
+This form must first be signed by LTI and then needs to be lodged at your Student Administration Office or College Office for approval.

 - Discussion with a Lecturer or an Course Coordinator does not mean that you have officially notified the University of your intention to intermit studies.

 - Enquiries involving possible suspension of research and higher degree studies should be made directly to the Research Services.